Experience the Rush of The Flush

 Hunting Gear

 I wear a bright orange shirt/jacket, orange hat and orange bird hunting vest.
 Your vest should hold a couple of birds, some shells, and essential gear.
 I also wear briar-proof pants to try and repel burrs and seeds from sticking to me.
-For your feet, buy a pair of hunting boots that are more similar to hiking boots than anything else.
+A useful tip for beginners in pheasant hunting is to take care of your feet.
+Buy a pair of hunting boots that are more similar to hiking boots than anything else.
 You will be doing a lot of walking.

 Dog Gear